huhuhong/job-posting/README.md

 Launch a mini json-server and expose RESTFul API

+http://localhost:3001/jobs to view sample data in the browser.

 ### `yarn deploy:frontend`

 **Note: always run yarn build in order to deploy latest app changes**